Takeout & Delivery

 In Wisconsin, the Wisconsin Department of Revenue issued Emergency Order #8, allowing certain liquor license holders the ability to provide carry-out orders of alcoholic beverages in their original, sealed containers (if permitted by municipal ordinance).

-For updates on this bill, check with the Wisconsin Department of Revenue.
+For updates, check with the Wisconsin Department of Revenue.

 Wyoming